 #1 – Overall Best Cooler for Camping

-Overall best cooler for camping is Yeti Tundra 45 Cooler
+Overall best cooler for camping is the Cooler by Stubble & Co

 - Weight: 23 pounds

-The 45 cooler is big enough to pack a decent amount of provisions and ice, but still small enough that it fits well in the trunk or backseat of most vehicles.
+The Cooler is big enough to pack a decent amount of provisions and ice, but still small enough that it fits soundly on your back like a backpack should.
+Best of all its foldable/collapsable so when its empty you can fold it up and put it away nicely.
 It’s great for everything, from group BBQs to weekends at the cabin, and the 3-inch thick insulation of polyurethane foam is capable of keeping the cooler cold for days.

-Unloaded, the cooler weighs 23 pounds, so it can get heavy once it’s filled up with food and drinks.
-It’s easier to carry with 2 people, and the textured grips on the haul-handles provide a secure and comfortable hold.
+Unloaded, the cooler weighs pounds, so it can get heavy once it’s filled up with food and drinks.
+However it has breathable back mesh and proper straps so is a LOT better to carry than other packs on this list.